Historic Preservation Commission

 Current Efforts:

-• Garden District National Register of Historic Places Nomination (underway): www.gardendistrictnrhp.com
+• Garden District National Register of Historic Places Nomination (underway) - expected to be listed in the NRHP by the end of 2024

 • Temporary Moratorium in the Downtown Core, DO-N and DO-E Overlay Areas and properties on the National Register of Historic Places, excluding residential structures